bracca95/HOG-People-Detector/README.md

 # HOG People Detector

-The program uses a HOG people detector trained on s SVM classifier to draw a rectangle that aims to identify the people in the video frame by frame.
+The program uses a HOG people detector trained on a SVM classifier to draw bounding boxes that identify people in a video (frame by frame).
-The video is passed as input to the program and the algorithm can be run only for one instance; if you need to perform the same operation on other video, please modify the full path accordingly.
+The video is passed as input to the program and the algorithm can be run only for one instance.
+If also a ground truth is passed, the accuracy of the operation is computed (see below for more information about ground truth).

-As the program starts, the user is asked to choosed between to main methods:
+As the program starts, the user is asked to choose between to main methods:
   - DEFAULT
   - DAIMLER